sparsha-bhusal/Arch-Gnome-Customization/README.md

 Choose the icon colors that you want and
 Choose your display resolution

-# Update Grub (optional since the script earlier , already did it)
-paste the following commands into the terminal :

-      sudo grub-mkconfig -o /boot/grub/grub.cfg

 # Enjoy !
 Enjoy your Gnome desktop !